0xMihir/wordle-together/README.md

 # wordle-together

-Multiplayer wordle using node.js and websockets
+Multiplayer wordle using Node.js, Svelte and websockets